FinalsClub/karmaworld/README.md

 If you have installed a virtual machine using `vagrant up`, you can connect to it by running `vagrant ssh` from `{project_root}`.

+## Connecting to the development website on the VM
+To access the website running on the VM, point your browser at http://localhost:6659/ using your host computer.

+Port 6659 on your local machine is set to forward to the VM's port 80.

+Fun fact: 6659 was chosen because of OM (sanskrit) and KW (KarmaWorld) on a
+phone: 66 59.

 ## Updating the VM code repository
 Once connected to the virtual machine by SSH, you will see `karmaworld` in the home directory.
 That is the `{project_root}` in the virtual machine.